Maria Miller: Expenses claims

-In December 2012, The Daily Telegraph reported that, between 2005 and 2009, Miller had claimed over £90,000 in parliamentary expenses for the mortgage and upkeep of a house in south London where her parents lived.
+In December 2012, The Daily Telegraph reported that, between 2005 and 2009, Miller had claimed over £90,000 in parliamentary expenses for the mortgage and upkeep of a house in south London where she lived with her parents.
 She was subsequently reported to Parliamentary Commissioner for Standards John Lyon by MP John Mann, and an inquiry was launched into the claims.
-Lyon's term as commissioner finished at the end of the December, thus it would essentially be his successor, Kathryn Hudson, who undertook the investigation.

-Miller responded to the reports by stating that her "financial arrangements" had been audited on two occasions since she became an MP and no issues had been found with them, and that her parents lived with her as "dependents" under Independent Parliamentary Standards Authority rules.
-Prime Minister David Cameron was satisfied with her explanation.
+Miller explained that her parents lived with her as "dependents" under Independent Parliamentary Standards Authority rules.

 Shortly after the Telegraph broke the story on Miller's expenses, it emerged that both Cameron's spokesman, Craig Oliver, and Miller's special advisor, Joanna Hindley, had phoned the newspaper prior to publication in an attempt to warn it off.
 According to the paper, the pair issued a veiled threat by reminding it of Miller's role in enacting proposals in the Leveson report on press regulation.
 Downing Street denied that any threats were made.
 The newspaper later released the recording they had made of Hindley's call.

-Hudson's investigation lasted more than a year, and was handed in to the Commons Select Committee on Standards in February 2014.
+Investigation lasted more than a year, and was handed in to the Commons Select Committee on Standards in February 2014.
 In it, the standards commissioner had concluded Miller had been in the wrong, and recommended she pay back £45,000.
 On 3 April 2014, however, the Standards Committee concluded "recommended that Mrs Miller repay the £5,800 which she has identified as an overclaim.
-She should also apologise by personal statement on the floor of the House for her attitude to the Commissioner's inquiries" She made her Commons statement the same day.
+She should also apologise by personal statement on the floor of the House for her attitude to the Commissioner's inquiries" Following poor advice from the then Chief Whip, George Young, she made a 32-second Commons statement the same day.